mil167/FFBEWiki/README.md

 10/19/2018 - King Mog Farming Event: An Eerie Invitation - Halloween banner data has been uploaded into the database.

 10/21/2018 - Live app has been updated to support filtering of armors.

+10/26/2018 - Raid: Lost City of Dipan - Valkyrie Profile Collab banner data has been uploaded into the database.